wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-mobile-optimized/includes/components.md

 ## Alert users about no connectivity

 If you want to alert a user that the canvas app is offline, you can use the **Notify** function to alert the user that the function might not be available at the current time.
-By default, the notification  will appear for 10 seconds and then disappear, or it'll remain on the screen until the user dismisses the alert manually.
+By default, the notification  will appear for 10 seconds and then disappear, or it will remain on the screen until the user dismisses the alert manually.

 For more information, see [Notify function in Power Apps](/power-apps/maker/canvas-apps/functions/function-showerror/?azure-portal=true).